 Non-Surgical Treatments for Carpal Tunnel Syndrome

-When carpal tunnel syndrome is diagnosed early, a doctor will recommend nonsurgical treatment first.
+When carpal tunnel syndrome is diagnosed early, the Lakeland, Florida, pain doctor recommends nonsurgical treatment first.
 Non-surgical methods of treating the disorder include:

-Nonsteroidal anti-inflammatory drugs (NSAIDs).
-NSAIDs, such as ibuprofen (Advil, Motrin IB, others), and other non-prescription pain relievers may help provide short-term relief, reduce inflammation and discomfort, but have not been shown to treat carpal tunnel syndrome.
+- Nonsteroidal anti-inflammatory drugs (NSAIDs).
+NSAIDs, such as ibuprofen (Advil, Motrin IB, others), and other non-prescription pain relievers may help provide short-term relieve, reduce inflammation and discomfort, but have not been shown to treat carpal tunnel syndrome.

 Exercises to Strengthen the Wrist